xdmnl/api-documentation/source/includes/_endpoints.md

 _links.self | string | URL of the tag
 _links.related | object |
-_links.related.conversations | string | URL of the list of conversations tagged with this tag id | string | Unique identifier of the tag name | string | Name of the tag
+_links.related.conversations | string | URL of the list of conversations tagged with this tag _links.related.owner | string | URL of the team or teammate of the tag id | string | Unique identifier of the tag name | string | Name of the tag is_private | boolean | Whether or not the tag is individual

 A tag is a label that can be used to classify conversations.